MORE THAN RADAR – CRITICAL WEATHER

 Almost any business with a fleet is impacted by critical weather.
+Services like the National Weather Service can tell you the weather in general, but not always the locally critical road conditions affecting your business.
 Critical weather references the exceptions to routine weather which is average and does not change our daily routine.
 Critical weather requires adjusting how we do business and live our lives because it represents extremes.
 Black ice, hail, tornados and heavy rain are examples of critical weather.

 As fleet managers, we understand the impact weather has on our business.
 As weather intelligence gets better weather data becomes another variable in the decision-making process.
 The accuracy and timeliness of weather data determines the value of the data.
 The sooner the data is available the more time there is to plan or respond more effectively.